← Back to BlogProduct Guides

 Web filtering Edge only All browsers

-Safe search Bing only Google, Bing, DuckDuckGo, Yahoo, Yandex
+Safe Search Bing only Google, Bing, DuckDuckGo, Yahoo, Yandex

-App controls Limited Full per-app control
+App controls Limited 270+ apps with per-app control

 YouTube monitoring Block or allow only Video-level monitoring